cognisant/Docs.DevelopmentProcess/README.md

 #### Definition of Ready

-A Trello card can be considered ready to be worked on if it meets the criteria defined by the INVEST acronym:
+A Trello card can be considered ready to be worked on if it meets the criteria defined by the **Invest** acronym:

-- *I*ndependent.
+- **I**ndependent.
 The story must be actionable and "completable" on its own.
 It shouldn't be inherently dependent on another story.
-- *N*egotiable.
+- **N**egotiable.
 Until it's being done, it needs to be able to be rewritten.
 Allowance for change is built in.
-- *V*aluable.
+- **V**aluable.
 It delivers value to a customer or stakeholder.
-- *E*stimable.
+- **E**stimable.
 You need to be able to size it (using the process defined in the [Estimating Effort](#estimating-effort). section)
-- *S*mall.
+- **S**mall.
 The story needs to be small enough to be able to estimate and plan for easily.
 If it is too big, rewrite it or break it down into smaller stories.
-- *T*estable.
+- **T**estable.
 The story must have a test it is supposed to pass to be considered complete (these are defined in our Trello cards under the heading "Acceptance criteria").

 Once the card is ready, it will be tagged using the green 'Ready' tag on Trello.
 It is then eligible for selection during the next [Sprint Kick-off](#sprint-kick-off).

 ### Estimating Effort

 The team uses numeric 'effort' points to represent the magnitude/difficulty of stories.

 These points do not equate to a duration of time it would take the team to complete the story.
 They are more abstract.

 After a story has been specified, the team estimates how much effort they believe it will take to develop a solution to meet the acceptance criteria.
-Each member of the team has a deck of [planning poker cards](planning-poker-cards) which are made up of the Fibonacci numbers from 1-21.
+Each member of the team has a deck of [planning poker cards](planning-poker-cards) which are made up of the Fibonacci numbers from 1–21.

 The process for estimating a story is as follows.